password123456/window_eventlog_parse/logparse/README.md

  If possible, each rule must have based on the 5w1h.
  And you have to know event id's knowledge as much as possible.

- - Here are some tips about event id knowledge
+ - A few tips about event id knowledge

- **1. At least you should know Event id lists
+ **1. At least you should know these event id.
 (you can get .xls file <a href="https://www.microsoft.com/en-us/download/details.aspx?id=35753">here)</a>**